You are not alone.

 Eucharistic visitors

-Bring communion to those unable to be present
+Bring communion to those who are homebound or unable to worship in person.

 Volunteers